- Home

 Radiation therapy can be used as a palliative treatment for both advanced colon and advanced rectal cancer.
 It can be used to control the growth of the tumour and relieve symptoms such as bleeding.
 If the cancer has spread to the bone or formed a mass in the pelvis, radiation therapy can reduce pain.
 For further details, see Radiation therapy.

 If the tumour has spread to the liver, you may be offered a specialised type of radiation therapy.
-Options may include selective internal radiation therapy (SIRT) or stereotactic body radiation therapy (SBRT).
-For more on this, see Secondary liver cancer.
+Options may include selective internal radiation therapy (SIRT, also called radioembolisation) or stereotactic body radiation therapy (SBRT).

 Surgery

-Surgery may remove parts of the bowel along with all or part of other affected organs.
-This may be called an en-bloc resection or, if the cancer is in your pelvis, an exenteration.
+- If the cancer has spread to the liver or lungs, surgery may remove parts of the bowel along with all or part of other affected organs.
+This may be called an en-bloc resection.

-If the cancer has spread to the lining of the abdomen (peritoneum), you may have surgery to remove as many tumours as possible.
+- If the cancer has spread to the lining of the abdomen (peritoneum), some people have surgery to remove as many tumours as possible.
 This is known as a peritonectomy or cytoreductive surgery.
-Sometimes, a heated chemotherapy solution is put into the abdomen during a peritonectomy.
+Sometimes, a heated chemotherapy solution is put into the abdomen for 60–90 minutes during a peritonectomy.
 This is called hyperthermic intraperitoneal chemotherapy (HIPEC).
-Recent studies suggest that having surgery only may be as effective as surgery followed by HIPEC.

 If the cancer cannot be removed with surgery, but has spread to only a small number of places in a single area, your doctor may recommend thermal ablation.
 This uses heat to destroy the tumour.
+The heat may come from radio waves (radio frequency ablation) or microwaves (microwave ablation).
 It is best performed in a specialised centre.

 Palliative treatment